mhvvn/Arduino-Sensor/README.md

-# Ultrasonic-Sensor
+# Multi Sensor - Arduino
-Script for measuring distance using ultrasonic sensor
+Script for many sensor with arduino microcontroller